 The Complementarity of Drug Monitoring Programs and Health IT for Reducing Opioid-Related Mortality and Morbidity

 51 Pages Posted: 16 May 2018 Last revised: 30 May 2021

 In response to the opioid crisis, each U.S. state has implemented a prescription drug monitoring program (PDMP) to collect data on controlled substances prescribed and dispensed in the state.
-I study whether health information technology (HIT) complements the availability of patient data in PDMPs to reduce opioid-related mortality and morbidity.
-I construct a novel dataset that records state policies that integrate PDMP with HIT and facilitate interstate data sharing.
-Using difference-in-differences models, I find that PDMP-HIT integration policies reduce opioid-related mortality and morbidity.
-The reductions in inpatient morbidity are substantial in states that established integration without ever mandating the use of a PDMP.
+I study whether health information technology (HIT) complements patient prescription data in PDMPs to reduce opioid-related mortality and morbidity.
+A novel dataset is constructed that records state policies that integrate PDMP with HIT and facilitate interstate data sharing.
+Using difference-in-differences models, I find that PDMP-HIT integration policies reduce opioid-related inpatient morbidity.
+The reductions are substantial in states that established integration without ever mandating the use of a PDMP.
 A mechanism test suggests that PDMP integration works mainly through the hospital system while a mandate affects legal opioids prescription.
-The impacts from integration are strongest for the most vulnerable groups – middle-age, low- to middle-income patients, and those with public insurance.
-I find suggestive evidence that interstate data sharing further complements integration despite not having a significant impact independently.
+The impacts from integration are strongest for the vulnerable groups – middle-aged, low- to middle-income patients, and those with public insurance.
+There is suggestive evidence that interstate data sharing further complements integration despite not having a significant impact independently.
 The results are robust to a set of tests using alternative specifications and measures.
 The total benefits from integration far exceed the associated costs.

 Keywords: opioid crisis; prescription drug monitoring; health IT; technology policy